Our Black Friday Sale is on! Appointments limited. Sale ends 12/8!

 Causes of military hearing loss

-Permanent hearing damage is often a direct result of sudden, loud explosions, the roar of airplane or ship engines or even gunfire.
-These loud noises can cause the sensitive hairs in the ear to become damaged and can even degenerate nerve cells in the ear.
+Permanent hearing damage is often a direct result of sudden, loud explosions, the roar of airplane or ship engines; or even gunfire.
+These loud noises can cause the sensitive hair cells in the inner ear to become damaged and can even degenerate nerve cells in the ear.
 Once this happens, electrical signals aren’t properly transmitted and hearing loss occurs.
 Noise-induced hearing loss can be caused by a ruptured eardrum as well.
-Usually, sudden and loud sounds cause eardrums to rupture.

 Man listening to music